 Downtown /Civic Center (home to Union Square and the Tenderloin)

-Welcome to the district with the city’s government buildings as well as plenty of famous landmarks!
-One major point of interest is Civic Center Plaza and San Francisco City Hall.
-You will also find the War Memorial Opera House and the Asian Art Museum nearby.
-Additionally, the famous Union Square is located on the edge of their district.
-It’s also worth noting that the Tenderloin covers a large part of this district, north of the civic center and west of Union Square.
+It’s also worth noting that the Tenderloin covers a large part of this area, north of the civic center and west of Union Square.
 While you find some interesting murals in this area it is still known as a concentration of the city’s homelessness and is constantly the center of discussion around providing services to the population and debates around gentrification.

 Upper Market (home to the Castro)

-The Western Addition (home to the Filmore District, Japantown, and Alamo Square)
+The Western Addition (home to Filmore, Japantown, and Alamo Square)

 This is one of San Francisco’s largest neighborhoods.
 As such, it’s typically divided into the Inner Sunset (eastern side) and the Outer Sunset (western side).
 The entire area is known for its proximity to Ocean Beach and Golden Gate Park.
 This is a bustling neighborhood with a ton of great restaurants, shops, and breweries to check out after a day in the park.

 Known as one of the most expensive real estate markets in the US, Nob Hill is often referred to as the “Showpiece of San Francisco.”
-It’s best known for its Victorian architecture and Michelin stared restaurants.
+It’s best known for its Victorian architecture and Michelin-starred restaurants.
 Other major landmarks include the Grace Cathedral and the San Francisco Cable Car Museum.

 South of Market (SoMa)